DrunkenLord/Spotify-Basic/README.md

 # Spotify-Basic
 Get the list of 20 songs from spotify.
-Will work on VPN enable networks only.
-Still under construction
+Hear the trail for 30 seconds.